 - Stop the machine and scrape down the sides of your blender if you notice some of the stuff getting stuck in one spot.

-- Frozen fruit will make the smoothie thicker, but you are more than welcome to use fresh fruit to create this blackberry strawberry banana smoothie.
+- Frozen fruit will make the smoothie thicker, but you are more than welcome to use fresh fruit to create this banana berry smoothie.

 - A high-powered blender will give you the best results, but any standard kitchen blender works fine for this recipe.